 If you don’t see the Desktop folder key, right-click on the Control Panel key, then create the subkey (Desktop) folders.

-On the right pane of the Desktop folder key, right-click and select New -> DWORD (32-bit) Value.
+Right-click on the Desktop folder key’s right pane and select New -> DWORD (32-bit) Value.
 Type a new key named DockMoving and WindowArrangementActive.

 Double-click the new value names (DockMoving and WindowArrangementActive ) and enter the Value data of 1 to enable drag a window to snap.